seth586/guides/FreeNAS/webserver/6_reverse_proxy.md

 ## 4. Set up Dynamic DNS on OpenWRT with domain provider AWS Route 53

 The Domain Name System converts "domains" to IP addresses.
 If your internet service provides a static IP address, you can skip this step.
-Just make sure you create a type A record set with your domain pointing to your static IP address.
+Just make sure you create a "type A record set" with your domain pointing to your static home IP address.
 However, most ISPs dynamically assign IP addresses.
-So lets install some software that will automatically update your domain as your home IP address changes.
+So lets install some software that will automatically update your "type A record set" for your domain as your home IP address changes.

 Log into your OpenWRT router and select "System ▼", "Software".
 Click "Update lists".
 Under "Filter" type in `ddns-scripts`.
 Click "Install" next to `ddns-scripts` and `ddns-scripts_route53-v1` if you use AWS Route 53 for your domain management.
 Click "System ▼", "Reboot".